crmkrl/mp1/README.md

     ```

 #### MACOS:
+    > You can watch the tutorial video located on docs/macos-tutorial

 1. Open the repository in VS Code.
 2. Change anything in the code (mp1.cpp) to test then build the code.